fusioninventory/documentation/docs/ FusionInventory_tasks/updateagentwithdeploytask.md

----
-layout: single
-title: Update FusionInventory agent through a deploy task
+# Update FusionInventory agent through a deploy task
----

 The basic problem with updating the agent through a deployment task is the agent will have to uninstall itself while in use, thus throwing some errors.